Clyde F.C.: Youth teams

 The club ran youth teams at under-20, under-17, under-15, under-14, under-13, under-12, and under-11 level.
 There was an under-18 team until 2003, when it made way for under-17 and under-19 teams.
 The under-20 team replaced the under-19 team in 2014.
-The club also run Football Schools in Cumbernauld (since 2006) and Glasgow Southside (since 2008).
+The club also ran Football Schools in Cumbernauld (since 2006) and Glasgow Southside (since 2008).
 Both schools have since been awarded the SFA Quality Mark Award at Standard Level and then at Development Level.

 The Community Foundation received the Gold award in the SFA Quality Mark category for grassroots football.
 The Foundation also received the Young Start Award in 2017 to run a project called Start Young, Grow Young.
 The club were forced to scrap their youth academy from under 11 to under 17 levels in 2015 citing a reduction in funding from the Scottish FA, with the under-20 side the only youth team remaining, which acts as a feeder to the first team for young players.

 The team reached the Scottish Youth Cup semi finals in 1988, but were beaten by Dunfermline Athletic.
 The under-17 team reached the SFL Youth Cup final in 2004 losing 4–1 on penalties to Hamilton Accies at New Douglas Park despite scoring in stoppage time of extra time to make it 1–1.
-Both of the under-19 and under-17 teams reached the semi finals of their SFL Youth Cups in 2006.
+Both of the under-19 and under-17 teams reached the semi-finals of their SFL Youth Cups in 2006.
 The under-19 team finished runners-up behind Celtic in the inaugural SPFL under-19 league in 2014.

 The under-19 team travelled to the Netherlands in 2003, taking part in a highly rated youth football programme called the Leonardo Project hosted by FC Dordrecht.
 They played three times against an under-19 team of the hosts, which contained Dutch youth internationalists, winning two and drawing one.
 In the third match, the opposition was made up of reserves and first team fringe players.
 They followed this up with a win over local amateur team vv Capelle and a narrow defeat to a youthful FC Utrecht team.

 The Lanarkshire FA started the Lanarkshire Supercounty Trophy for all four senior Lanarkshire clubs' under-17 teams in 2013.
-Clyde beat Motherwell in the semi final, but lost to Accies in the final.
+Clyde beat Motherwell in the semi-final, but lost to Accies in the final.
 The under-17's also reached their sectional League Cup final in 2017.
 The Community Foundation youth teams reached Divisional Cup finals in 2018 and 2019.

-From the 2018–19 season, Clyde have replaced their Under 20 side with a project alongside North Lanarkshire Council called Project Braver, which will see young players play at youth level with a chance to progress to the first team, alongside providing further education or apprenticeship opportunities for the players.
+From the 2018–19 season, Clyde replaced their Under–20 side with a project alongside North Lanarkshire Council called Project Braver, which saw young players play at youth level with a chance to progress to the first team, alongside providing further education or apprenticeship opportunities for the players.